SkoolNotes/Taproot/21MATH530/_KBrefOrthonormalBasis.md

 # results

-## orthonormal list of the right length is a basis
+## Axler6.28 orthonormal list of the right length is a basis

 Because it\'s linearly independent, and linearly independent lists of the right length are bases (Axler2.39).

+## Axler6.30 vector as a linear combo of orthonormal basis

 # see also